jfargus/jeoparty/README.md

 # How to Play

 1. Go to [jeoparty.io](http://jeoparty.io) on your laptop and plug it in to a TV screen or monitor.
 If the page is blank, just refresh your window and it should show up.
 Make sure to click anywhere on the main screen to unmute the game.
+I would personally reccomend using Google Chrome on your laptop to serve as the main screen.
+Jeoparty! works in all major browsers but the text to speech and animation elements run more smoothly on Chrome.

-2. Go to the same URL on your mobile device(s).
-There will be a form prompting your for the "Session ID", which will be displayed on the main screen.
+2. Go to the same URL as before on your mobile device(s).
+There will be a form prompting your for the "Session ID" which will be displayed on the main screen.

-1. Choose a nickname and signature.
+3. Choose a nickname and signature.
 These will represent you on your podium in the game.
 Press down hard on your screen to sign your signature; the lines will appear cleaner.

-2. Once the first player to join presses the 'Start Game' button, the game will begin, but any number of extra players can join anytime afterward.
+4. Once the first player to join presses the 'Start Game' button, the game will begin, but any number of extra players can join anytime afterward.

-3. Plug your laptop into a TV for maximum enjoyment.

-4. Select clues on your phone by choosing a category, a price, then hitting the 'Submit Clue' button.
+5. Select clues on your phone by choosing a category, a price, then hitting the 'Submit Clue' button.

-5. The answer evaluator favors a 'less is more' approach.
+6. The answer evaluator favors a 'less is more' approach.
 If you're worried about something being plural, just use the singular form.
 It's also preferable to answer with last names instead of full names when applicable.

-6. The rest of the game proceeds like the Jeopardy!
+7. The rest of the game proceeds like the Jeopardy!
 TV series.

 # Contributions

 If you'd like to contribute to Jeoparty! feel free to clone this repository and make a pull request.
-I will review it as soon as I can.

 # Credits
 ## Tools used: